-A graduate student positions is open starting 2017 to carry out a Ph.D. thesis in chemical biology.
-Applicants must hold a Master’s degree in Chemistry of Biochemistry and have interest in interdisciplinary work involving synthesis, biophysical studies and bioactivity testing.
-The work takes places within the NRP72 research program of the SNF.
+A graduate student positions is open starting 2018 to carry out a Ph.D. thesis in chemical biology.
+Applicants must hold a Master’s degree in Chemistry or Biochemistry and have interest in interdisciplinary work involving synthesis, biophysical studies and bioactivity testing.

-A graduate student position is open starting 2017 to carry out a Ph.D. thesis in cheminformatics.
+A graduate student position is open starting 2018 to carry out a Ph.D. thesis in cheminformatics, with emphasis on big data.
 Applicants must hold a Master's degree in chemistry, biochemistry, informatics, mathematics, or related areas, and have a strong interest in computational work, including programming and data management.

 The project involves exploration of chemical space by enumeration and mapping of very large databases such as the "chemical universe database" GDB, the largest virtual fragment collection for drug discovery developed by our group.
 Recent publications of the group on this topic: